 Some stereo Plugins are happy to run in mono, others less so.
-SADiE does not currently support plug-ins using greater than two channels
+There seem not to be very many DirectX Plugins that support greater than 2 channels.

 PLUG-IN PRESETS

 Many Plugins come with their own mechanism for saving settings and are often bundled with presets.
 They may have their own facilities for saving and organising user presets.